madhank93/learn-k8s-ckad/README.md

 tcp://10.3.240.1:443
 ```

-The command field corresponds to entrypoint in some container runtimes.
+The command field corresponds to entrypoint in some container run times.

 | Description                         | Docker field name | Kubernetes field name |
 | ----------------------------------- | ----------------- | --------------------- |